shijiaw/smcDE/README.md

 Demo
 -----
-We refer users to Folder `Demos' for  examples.
-In `Demos', folder `Demo1' includes an example for ODE parameter estimation; folder `Demo2' includes an example for our first DDE example; folder `Demo3' includes an example for our second DDE example.
+We refer users to Folder 'Demos' for  examples.
+In 'Demos', folder 'Demo1' includes an example for ODE parameter estimation; folder 'Demo2' includes an example for our first DDE example; folder 'Demo3' includes an example for our second DDE example.

 Simulation
 -----